sharontherese/latin-mass-funeral/content/the-wedding-mass.md

 May the God of Abraham, the God of Isaac, and the God of Jacob be with you: and may he fulfill his blessing in you; that you may see your children's children to the third and fourth generation: and afterwards enter into the possession of eternal life, through the assistance of our Lord Jesus Christ, who with the Father and the Holy Ghost, liveth, &c.

-R. Amen. \[^2\]
+R. Amen.

 ### Sources

-\[^1\]: Friel, David.
-“The Historic Adaptability of the Marriage Rite.” _Corpus Christi Watershed_, 2016, [http://www.ccwatershed.org/blog/2016/dec/11/historic-adaptability-marriage-rite/](http://www.ccwatershed.org/blog/2016/dec/11/historic-adaptability-marriage-rite/ "http://www.ccwatershed.org/blog/2016/dec/11/historic-adaptability-marriage-rite/").

-\[^2\]: Catholic Church. _The Roman Missal for the Use of the Laity: Containing the Masses Appointed to Be Said throughout the Year_.
+\[^1\]: Catholic Church. _The Roman Missal for the Use of the Laity: Containing the Masses Appointed to Be Said throughout the Year_.
 London : P. Keating, Brown, 1806. _Internet Archive_, [http://archive.org/details/a550137400unknuoft](http://archive.org/details/a550137400unknuoft "http://archive.org/details/a550137400unknuoft").